utep-cs-systems-courses/arch1-project2-galvarez6/project/README.md

 interrupt handler can take the value from interrupt sense and compare it the P2.0-P2.3 bits to detect what switch caused the interrupt to occur.
-In the handler, the if statements are used to perform the action based on the switch pressed, this is just determining what song is played.
+In the handler, the if statements are used to perform the action based on the switch pressed, this is just determining what song/notes are played.

 ## notes.h
 notes.h is used to define the notes and periods assigned to the notes.
 In